Pre-Roll Labeling To Grow In The Green Rush

 Why is a label important on a pre-roll?

-- Cannabis labels will indicate the compound composition of the pre-roll.
+- Labels will indicate the compound composition of the pre-roll.
 This aids buyers to decide which to go for while shopping at a dispensary or compassion centre.
-You don’t want your buyer to pick strains high in THC when they intended to buy a CBD strain instead.
-This information goes beyond just distinguishing whether it’s a pre-roll from sativa, indica, or hybrid marijuana.
+You don’t want your buyer to pick strains high in THC when they intended to buy a different strain instead.
+This information goes beyond just distinguishing whether it’s a pre-roll from sativa, indica, or hybrid.

 - Labels may tell buyers if the product has been infected/not infected with mold during cultivation.
 This might be something you want to leave out as a seller but it is advisable, especially if the law in your area mandates.
 It boosts buyers confidence in your product.

 - Moreover, aside from the pre-roll with the indication that they were affected by mold, you will surely still have others without such indication.
 Smoking moldy pre-roll is recommended based on the health status of the user.
 Labels can also tell buyers whether or not there are traces of residual pesticide in the pre-roll strain.

 Common information you may consider including on your pre-roll label